-Also as described in Note 4, "Acquisitions" a portion of the purchase price for the acquisition of Bi-Phase is in the form of contingent consideration.
-This contingent consideration, payable to TPB, Inc., is based upon certain sales of Bi-Phase fuel systems over a period of three to five years.
-As of June 30, 2015, the Company's potential contingent consideration payment relating to its acquisition of Bi-Phase was measured at fair value under ASC Topic 820.
-The Company's liability for this contingent consideration was measured at fair value based on unobservable inputs, and thus is considered a Level 3 financial instrument.
-The fair value of the liability determined by this analysis was primarily driven by the Company's expectations of sales following the closing date for each liquid propane engine sold by the Company that incorporates any part of the Bi-Phase fuel system or related technology as defined in the Membership Interest Purchase Agreement.
+Also as described in Note 4, "Acquisitions" a portion of the purchase price for the acquisition of Bi-Phase was in the form of contingent consideration.
+This contingent consideration, payable to TPB, Inc., was based upon certain sales of Bi-Phase fuel systems over a period of three to five years.
+The contingent consideration relating to the Company's acquisition of Bi-Phase was measured at fair value under ASC Topic 820 at the Bi-Phase Date of Acquisition.
+The Company's liability for this contingent consideration was measured at fair value based on unobservable inputs, and thus was considered a Level 3 financial instrument.
+The fair value of the liability determined by this analysis was primarily driven by the Company's expectations of sales following the closing date for each liquid propane engine sold by the Company that incorporated any part of the Bi-Phase fuel system or related technology as defined in the Membership Interest Purchase Agreement.
 Based on these expectations, the Company performed a discounted cash flow analysis to determine the fair value of the contingent consideration liability.

-As of June 30, 2015, the primary inputs of the discounted cash flow analysis included estimated units to be shipped, the per unit agreed upon fee and discount rate.
-As of June 30, 2015, the Company has recorded a \$540,000 contingent consideration liability within "Other accrued liabilities" on its unaudited condensed consolidated balance sheet.
+The primary inputs of the discounted cash flow analysis included estimated units to be shipped, the "per unit" agreed-upon fee and discount rate.
+As a result, the Company initially recorded a \$540,000 contingent consideration liability within "Other accrued liabilities" on its unaudited condensed consolidated balance sheet at the Bi-Phase Date of Acquisition.